ibm-cloud-architecture/terraform-openshift4-vmware/README.md

   - This code checks for outstanding CSR's and automatically approves them so no more manual step.
   - Install doesn't require multiple steps of running scripts, then terraform then more scripts.
 Just set variables, run terraform, then start VM's.

+**You will need to do this configuration after you have mapped out your IP addresses and mac addresses.
+There are suggested MAC addresses in the terraform.tvars.examples file but it doesn't matter as long as you pick an address that is valid.**

 ![gateway](./media/edgegateway.png)